webmultipliers/blockstudio-boilerplate/README.md

 ## Sponsorship
 If you find this project helpful, give me money.
 No, seriously, pull out the ole wallet and fork over some cheddar.
 Time is money, and if I save you some time, you some should give me some money.

+## Future Work
+- More Blocks — Consider this pinned to the top of the list.
+I'll constantly be adding new blocks to the project.

 ## Disclaimer
 - It's amateur hour over here.
 All code here is for inspiration only.